 MP for Staffordshire Moorlands

-She has 20 declared financial interests, including miscellaneous entries, ad hoc payments related to employment, and gifts or hospitality from UK sources.
+She has 20 declared financial interests in total, including 10 miscellaneous entries, 7 entries for ad hoc payments related to employment and earnings, 2 entries for gifts, benefits and hospitality from UK sources, and 1 employment/earnings entry.

 Generated 21 February 2026